Zen Arbitrage seems too good to be true, right?

 If you’re persistent and you know what you’re looking for, there’s a pretty good chance you’ll run out of money to spend on books before your first day of sourcing is over.

-There’s zero physical effort involved
+Benefit #3: There’s zero physical effort involved.

 You don’t need to physically handle the books, as you can pay other people to do that for you.

-The Cons of Online Book Arbitrage With Zen Arbitrage
+The Downsides of Using Zen Arbitrage

-It’s hard work
+Downside #1: It’s hard work.

 This is not a free lunch.
-It’s hard work — arguably harder than local sourcing.

 And they have a point ‒ sitting at a computer is physically much easier than driving to a book sale and scanning books for hours on end.

 I think using Zen Arbitrage is harder than local sourcing because of the long hours you need to be staring intensely at a computer screen, checking thousands of Amazon product pages, and scrolling through countless Zen Arbitrage search results pages.